Published: April 22, 2020

 But Amazon itself is not a book publisher, it’s a retail site with publishing arms: Kindle Direct Publishing (KDP) for print and e-books.
 So while Amazon.com is a place for your customers to find and purchase your book, it is not a place to publish your book.

 So what are authors asking when they query how to get their books published on Amazon?
 I believe this question breaks down into three categories.

 First, they are asking how to make their book available on Amazon.
-This part is relatively easy.
-If you are using a print-on-demand platform, such as KDP or Ingram Spark, you will be able to make your book available, not just on Amazon, but though other online sellers, like BarnesandNoble.com and Powells.com, and also available to bookstores, libraries and more.
+This part is relatively easy as you can see in our video step-by-step guide in the second part of this article.
+If you are using a print-on-demand platform, such as KDP or Ingram Spark, you will be able to make your book available, not just on Amazon, but through other online sellers, like BarnesandNoble.com and Powells.com, and also available to bookstores, libraries and more.
 Most self-publishing platforms make books readily available on Amazon through an expanded distribution system.

 Lastly, some people are asking about publishing ebooks only.
 Though Amazon isn’t the only company to sell electronic books, they are a go-to source for downloads.
 But there are numerous places to sell ebooks (and other formats, as I break down here) but, as with print books, you need to create and ebook file to upload to these sites.
 Proper ebook files are not PDFs, rather they are based on HTML code.

 Making a book available for sale on Amazon, whether it’s a print or ebook, is ridiculously easy (keep reading for a step-by-step guide).
 But creating professional book files, recording metadata, setting retail pricing and obtaining your ISBN are the details you will need to focus on before you’re ready for online sales.
 KDP offers information about book formatting, and Ingram Spark offers a helpful file creation guide, or you can set up a free consultation with Luminare Press.